cmbu-tmm-sites/learnidem/content/Getting Started/Authenticate/_index.md

 export ACCT_KEY=gBklLTlVxiGT1gtliGNldMThiuEA5Rxlwon6g5aJhlg=
 export ACCT_FILE=/path/to/credentials.yaml.fernet
 ```
 Idem retrieves the credentials from these variables while executing states.
-These values can also be passed as acct-key and acct-file options while applying the states.
+These values can also be passed as `--acct-key` and `--acct-file` options while applying the states.

 Credentials can be grouped using Profiles and you can define multiple profiles in same file (e.g. default, dev, staging, etc).